Distance: 12 miles

 Continuing on to Cringle Moor in the heart of the Cleveland Hills, the wide views were magnificent.
 At a prime viewing spot, friends of one Alec Falconer (1884-1968) had built a large memorial chair.
 It is the perfect location to rest and enjoy the scenery.

 After crossing Carlton Moor and Live Moor, we were in a forest with occasional views of the open countryside.
 While walking in the forest, Peter taught me about nettles and dock, which are common plants frequently found near each other.
 Nettles will cause an uncomfortable, burning sensation when brushed against your skin.
-The dock plant contains a moist sap with properties similar to the aloe plant, and soothes when rubbed against this irritated skin.
-I have used this bit of knowledge successfully many times when mistakenly getting into a patch of nettles.
+The dock plant contains a moist sap with properties similar to the aloe plant and soothes when rubbed against this irritated skin.
+Since then, I have occasionally (and successfully) used this bit of knowledge when I mistakenly found myself in a patch of nettles.

 Finally, we found ourselves walking through the heavily forested Arncliff Wood shortly before reaching Ingleby Cross and my B&B for the evening, Ingleside B&B.